What Companies Look for in Software Developers?

 • Logical and Structured Thinking

 Can you separate optimism with practicality?
 Can you create a structure around your approach to solve a problem?
 The first buck in the interview and often the most critical.
-For a development, the first thing the recruiter will focus on is your approach to a problem set (you know, after the intro and the questions about linked lists and git).
+For development, the first thing the recruiter will focus on is your approach to a problem set (you know, after the intro and the questions about linked lists and git).
 Meddling with code and software requires a structured thought process.
-It can also require patience and thinking outside the box - both of which you have to take into account with the delivery time.
+It can also require patience and thinking outside the box - both of which you have to take into account the delivery time.

 For this point, you need to focus on creating a well-formed structure to your approach as well as establish a logical point of view to assess a problem and come up with a solution.
 Also, sometimes the syntax and the result can often take a backseat in an interview if your approach is correct.

 Have good syntax?
 Great.
 Now learn how to structure your code to make it more manageable.
 It is cool when your git repo has a ton of mismanaged, unattributed code which doesn’t have comments.
 Not only is it okay, but it is condoned.
 However, when you are in an organization which has a native code of a million lines plus a dozen APIs and libraries, all with their own descriptions and utilities, your work needs to be labelled, quick and balanced.

 Wouldn’t want to break the prod first day at the job, right?

 Paying attention to detail will help you with your coding as well serve you well in your interview.
 Of course, you don’t have to focus much on the beautification in the interview, where you’ll probably be asked to write a pseudo-code.

 Can you get by without being spoon-fed?
 This is often the decider element for a recruiter to consider you for the development job.
 Most tech companies are driven, focussed, and exist in a highly competitive sector of the industry.
 In that field, for a senior coder to spare time to teach you the basics would be outright improbable.